e-saboori/todo-list/README.md

 ## How to start the solution
 Open the project using Visual Studio that supports .Net5.
 Start the project - it might take sometime to get npm packages

+## Remarks
+Cors can be added in startup to allow cros origin access to the API The application is deployed on Azuer, you can access it via https://todolistapplication20211130222711.azurewebsites.net